rhokbrisbane/kidzcanzimbabwe/README.md

     - Add kids
         - Kids in many ways act as a saved search, but can have multiple guardians.
 You can add information (tags) about your child and his/her symptoms, and these will be used to generate a regular search on your child's behalf.
 - Add Resources
-    - Resources are the whole point of Concierge.
+    - Resources are the whole point of Kidzcanzimbabwe.
     - Please create lots of them, and share them with everyone.
     - You can add addresses to resources, to help people find services / information / anything near them.
     - You can tag resources, even if you didn't create them.